ngtw-j/kn-func-cs/csharp/cloudevents/README.md

 # CSharp CloudEvent Function

 Welcome to your new CSharp Function!
-The boilerplate function code can be found in [`Program.cs`](Program.cs).
+The boilerplate function code can be found in ReceiveCloudEvent function in [`CloudEventController.cs`](Controllers/CloudEventController.cs).
 This Function responds to CloudEvent requests.

 The CloudEvents specification defines three content modes for transferring events: structured, binary and batch.
 The HTTP protocol binding supports all three content modes.